sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 # How we use Slack at Sourcegraph

-### Overview

 We use Slack for team chat and real-time announcements.
-While Slack isn’t a source of truth, it is an important internal communication tool that helps us stay connected and informed.
-All teammates are encouraged to join the following company-wide channels to stay informed on news happening across the company.
-Read on for best practices and processes we follow as a company.

-## Slack Guidelines

-### Data retention
+### Slack retention policy

-Slack is not a [source of truth](https://sourcegraph.com/github.com/sourcegraph/handbook@2f4a8affc57038a0bf149f296581cb8cacde57d1/-/blob/content/company-info-and-process/communication/index.md#sources-of-truth) which means important updates that may be shared in Slack should be reflected in a [source of truth](https://sourcegraph.com/github.com/sourcegraph/handbook@2f4a8affc57038a0bf149f296581cb8cacde57d1/-/blob/content/company-info-and-process/communication/index.md#sources-of-truth).
+Slack is not a [source of truth](https://sourcegraph.com/github.com/sourcegraph/handbook@2f4a8affc57038a0bf149f296581cb8cacde57d1/-/blob/content/company-info-and-process/communication/index.md#sources-of-truth).
+Important updates shared in Slack must be reflected in a [source of truth](https://sourcegraph.com/github.com/sourcegraph/handbook@2f4a8affc57038a0bf149f296581cb8cacde57d1/-/blob/content/company-info-and-process/communication/index.md#sources-of-truth).
 To enforce this, we have the following default data retention set:

 - **DMs:** 18 months retention
 - **Private channels:** 18 months retention
 - **Public channels:** 18 months retention
 - **Support & Trial channels:** 5 years retention

-### Retention exceptions
+#### Retention exceptions

-Channel retention exception can be requested in #ask-it-tech-ops and will be reviewed/approved on a case-by-case basis by VP of Talent & People and VP of Operations.
+Channel retention exceptions can be requested in #ask-it-tech-ops and will be reviewed/approved on a case-by-case basis by VP of Talent & People and VP of Operations.
+Exception requests must satisfy **at least one** of the below requirements:

-Your channel exception request must satisfy at **least one** of the below requirements in order to be considered for a retention exception:

-- **Strategic Importance:** When a Slack channel serves a strategic purpose, such as for key customer or strategic accounts.
+- **Strategic Importance:** When a Slack channel serves a strategic purpose, such as for key customers or strategic accounts.
 - **Business Necessity:** When extended retention is required to meet critical business needs.
 - **Low Data Sensitivity:** If the data in a channel is not highly sensitive and doesn't require strict retention periods but is static data (long lived) and valuable to operational efficiency and success.
 - **Completed Channels:** For channels that have completed their primary function but hold valuable historical information.